haris-hindic/haris-hindic/README.md

 <h1 align="left">Software engineer</h1>

 <h3 align="left">I am a Software Engineer with a Bachelor of Science in Software Engineering from the Faculty of Information Technologies, ‘Džemal Bijedić’ University of Mostar, and 3 years of professional experience in developing and supporting robust enterprise applications.
 My expertise lies in designing and building scalable backend systems using Java (Spring Boot) and PostgreSQL.
-Additionally, through my work with Angular, I have gained proficiency in frontend development, allowing me to contribute effectively to full-stack solutions.
-My academic background and hands-on experience have equipped me with a strong foundation in software engineering principles, enabling me to deliver high-quality, efficient, and maintainable solutions.</h3>
+Additionally, through my work with Angular, I have gained proficiency in frontend development, allowing me to contribute effectively to full-stack solutions.</h3>

 <h3 align="left">💌 Connect with me:</h3>
 </a>